Arkansas City, Kansas: Education

 The community is served by the Arkansas City USD 470 public school district.

 Professor H. B. Norton first hosted a school in his home when Arkansas City was first established.
 The public school system began development in 1872.

 Cowley College, formerly Cowley County Community College, is located between 1st and 4th streets, and Central and Adams Avenues in Arkansas City.
-Cowley is a community college and vocational/technical school with more than 68 majors and degree possibilities.
-Cowley College celebrates 85 years of innovation and excellence in 2007.
+Cowley is a community college and vocational/technical school with more than 68 majors and degree options.
 It began in 1922 in the basement of Arkansas City High School.
 Other campuses include: Aviation Tech Center (Wichita), Allied Health Center (Winfield, Kansas), Career & Technical Education Center (Mulvane, Kansas), and Bloomenshine Center (Mulvane).
 Its primary buildings are the Brown Center Theatre, W.S.
 Scott Auditorium, Renn-Memorial Library, Kerr Building, Walker Industrial Technology Building, Ben Cleveland Wellness Center, Kerr Building, Galle-Johnson Hall and four separate dormitories: Storbeck, Kirke W. Dale, Docking, and Kimmell.
 The college also owns one of the old high school buildings (Ireland Hall), which houses its criminal justice and cosmetology classes.
 The most recent building, Webb-Brown, is located on the Eastern corner of 3rd and Washington, replacing the former Ark City Junior High School.